-Learning Resource: Your team (same team as above) will also develop an on-line learning resource for the class, based on an assigned a key reading relevant to this course.
+Online Learning Resource: Your team (same team as above) will also develop an online learning resource for the class, based on an assigned reading relevant to this course.
 This resource is expected to use the ideas explored in this reading and, of course, the learning objectives of this course.
 The format of this resource is at the discretion of the team.
-Teams are also required to respond to any questions that will be posed on moodle in response to the resource developed, though you are not necessarily expected to have the definitive answer.
-Additionally, you as an individual must ask questions about TWO other resources, provided by the other teams.
+Teams are also required to reply to any questions that will be asked on moodle in response to its resource, though you are not necessarily expected to have the definitive answer.
+Additionally, you, as an individual, must ask questions about TWO resources produced by other teams.
 The resource is expected to take a typical student only 10-15 minutes to work through.
 A few readings are longer and will be given to larger teams.
 The resulting resource will, of course, be longer in this case.
 Full details of this task's requirements are in separate documents.
-All learning resources are due Friday 8 Sept (Week 7).
+All learning resources are due Friday Week 7.